slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Beware of counter-attacking: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.
 - Any change require injecting more energy than is extracted by the system.
 - Once you step into a fight that is not of your own choosing, you lose all initiative.
+- Drain opponent morale with unexpected defeat or unexpected strong defence.
+- Every strenght has a complementary weakness.
+- Look to people when they are bluffing.

 > *"Make others dependent on you: hope has a good memory, gratitude a bad one.
 More is to be got from dependence than from courtesy."
 -- Balthasar Gracian*